 Adopt the Turkey

-I have been both a Tutor and Teaching Fellow in Sociology at Edinburgh University (and a little also in politics and IR), teaching and lecturing on various themes and courses since 2009, and I am also Fellow of the Higher Education Academy.
-Over the years, I have graded and given feedback on well over a thousand (potentially a couple of thousand – it’s not that I’ve kept count) essays, and talked to probably hundreds of students about their questions and concerns, struggles and strategies, ambitions and anxieties.
+I have been Tutor and Teaching Fellow in Sociology at Edinburgh University (with some Politics and IR thrown in) for over 10 years now.
+In other words, like many of us, I’ve seen it all!
+I have graded and given feedback on what must be thousands of essays, and talked to hundreds of students about their questions and concerns, struggles and strategies, ambitions and anxieties in relation to essay writing.
 Unsurprisingly, I’ve picked up a thing or two in the process.
-This website is where I share this experience with the wider world.
-And in the way discussed above, it is my own little contribution in the struggle of epistemologies, a little piece of epistemic activism if you like.
+This website is where I share this experience.